Skip to main content

 The types of migraine treatments

-There are two main approaches to migraine care: stop migraine attacks after they start (acute) or prevent them before they start (preventive).
+There are 2 main approaches to migraine care: stop migraines after they start (acute) or prevent them before they start (preventive).
 Many people with migraine use both acute and preventive treatments.

 Acute